People Considering COBRA

 If you enroll in COBRA coverage and the special-enrollment period described above lapses, you cannot cancel your COBRA coverage and enroll in a Covered California health plan until 1) your COBRA coverage is exhausted, 2) you have a different qualifying life event for special enrollment, or 3) the next annual open-enrollment period.

-If you stop paying your COBRA premium and lose coverage (or if your employer has agreed to pay for a limited time and you do not continue the payments), you will not be eligible for special enrollment through Covered California.
+If you stop paying your COBRA premium and lose coverage, you will not be eligible for special enrollment through Covered California.
 You will only qualify for special enrollment if:

 - Someone else responsible for sending your COBRA premium payments (for example, your former employer) fails to do so on a timely basis.